ThomasWillumsen/react-spa-boilerplate/README.md

 # React SPA boilerplate
-Everything in this repo is meant as a boilerplate to copy when starting a new API project.
+Everything in this repo is meant as a boilerplate to copy when starting a new SPA project.
 Even the rest of this readme file consists of example-text.

 ### Highlights